-The island also has a strong economy and is well connected, with regular flights to major European cities.
+Moreover, the island has a strong economy and is well-connected, with regular flights to major European cities.
 When it comes to buying property in Malta, foreigners can choose from a variety of options.
-If you are a foreigner who wants to acquire property in Malta, here are a few things to note.
+If you are a foreigner who wants to acquire property in Malta, here are a few things to note about Malta real estate.

 The short answer is YES.
-However, it is essential for non-EU citizens or foreigners who want to buy property in Malta to comply with the following conditions:
+However, Malta real estate has certain rules and it is essential for non-EU citizens or foreigners who want to buy property in Malta to comply with the following conditions:

 *These values are based on L.N.
 308 of 2021 and are subject to annual change according to the Property Price Index.

-Only one property can be purchased (for both EU and non-EU citizens), except if the properties are situated in Special Designated Areas (SDAs).
+Notably, only one property can be purchased (for both EU and non-EU citizens) in Malta real estate, except if the properties are situated in Special Designated Areas (SDAs).
 Since foreign investment is encouraged in SDAs, there is no limit to the number of properties you can buy.
 An AIP permit is issued within thirty-five (35) days, provided the application is complete and correct.

 What are the other circumstances when the AIP permit is required?